hmrc/ukim-auth-checker-api-service-guide/source/documentation/index.md

 ### Use the API to:

 - Request the UKIM Authorization Status of 1-3000 EORIs passed as an array.
-- You can use the API to send both small (up to 5MB in size) and large (up to 8MB in size) messages.

 The API endpoint relates only to Great Britain and Northern Ireland.
 Eventually, you can also use the HMRC sandbox environment to run tests for Great Britain and Northern Ireland transit movements.